xymu/cortico-static/README.md

-# Cortico.ca Knowledge Base
+# Cortico.ca Static Site
-A GH-hosted Jekyll blog to serve as the knowledge base for Cortico medical booking and telehealth software.
+An open source, GitHub hosted Jekyll blog to serve static files and assets for Cortico medical booking and telehealth software.